MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-approval-users.md

 ---
 title: Set Up Approval Users
-description: Before you can create workflows that involve approval steps, you must set up the workflow users involved in the approval processes on the Approval User Setup page.
+description: 'Before you can create workflows that involve approval steps, you must set up the workflow users involved in the approval processes on the Approval User Setup page.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na